wavesjs/waves-loaders/README.md

         // do something with the loaded audio buffer },
       function(error){
-        // catch an error during loading process, or decodeAudioData }
+        // catch an error during loading or decodeAudioData process }
   );